Where to buy RTX 3080 Ti graphics cards - get ready and check these places for stock

-Knowing where to buy RTX 3080 Ti graphics cards, or how to buy RTX 3070 Ti graphics cards is the talk of the town right now.
+Knowing where to buy RTX 3080 TI graphics cards, or how to buy RTX 3070 Ti graphics cards is the talk of the town right now - literally.
 The 30-series graphics card train keeps on rolling and the RTX 3080 Ti is out today, Thursday, June 3rd.
-It'll come in around the $1,199 / £1,049 price mark - well, we can hope to see it at this level as that's the listed price - and demand is likely to be as hot as ever.
+It'll come in around the $1,199 / £1,049 price mark - well, we can hope to see it at this level as that's the listed MSRP - and demand is likely to be as hot as ever.

-Nvidia has confirmed the RTX 3080 Ti cards will go on sale online from 6am PT / 9am ET / 2pm BST so let's cut to the chase.
-Here are the best places to start bookmarking and visiting to enhance your chances of either ahead of their launch, and below those we've got full retailer link lists and will be updating this with page with individual card links when they go live very soon.
+Nvidia has confirmed the cards will go live to buy around 6am PT / 9am ET / 2pm BST so let's cut to the chase.
+Here are the best places to start bookmarking and visiting to enhance your chances of either ahead of their launch, and below those we've got full retailer link lists and will be updating this with page with individual card links when they go live.

 RTX 3080 Ti retailers